Kanneshwara Rama: Plot

-Back in his old days, Rama is a hot-headed peasant who fumes at the slightest attempt of intimidation.
+Back in his old days, Rama was a hot-headed peasant who fumed at the slightest attempt at intimidation.
 He despised meekness and that is one of the reasons for his contempt towards his docile wife.
-Rama defied the village head, resulting in a midnight scuffle in which he ends up killing the person.
+Rama defied the village head, resulting in a midnight scuffle in which he ended up killing the person.
 He is caught and sent to jail.

 In prison, Rama meets Mahatma Gandhi’s followers who are political prisoners.
-Under cover of a nationalistic disturbance, he escapes from the place and joins a group of bandits.
+Under the cover of a nationalistic disturbance, he escapes from the place and joins a group of bandits.
 The leader of the group is Junja, who zealously guards his gang's hoard of gold, watched over by Malli, his mistress.
 Junja gets fond of Rama, something that is resented by some members of the gang, except Chennira who becomes his ally.

 Junja is mortally wounded in an encounter with the police and names Rama as his successor.
 Malli quietly decamps with the hoarded treasure in the dark of night.
 Rama becomes notorious as an outrageously bold dacoit.
 He helps the poor, providing a dowry for girls of marriageable age and breaking the hold of feudal landlords in the area.
 He becomes a hero in the eyes of the people, attaining a status akin to Robinhood.

 He raids a landlord's safe and accidentally finds refuge in Malli's house.
 She is now a high-priced prostitute and they become lovers.
 However, Rama finds an opportunity to steal her jewels and does not hesitate.

 Rama's daring exploits, his growing popularity, and his successes begin to worry the government.
 The tension with the police reaches its peak when he rescues a group of nationalists from the police, takes the policemen captive, and humiliates the British Captain.
 He is both amused and impressed by Gandhi's policy of non-violence, but what catches his attention is their building of a cause and the symbolic flag, an idea that started to germinate in his mind.